 Hugh S. Branyon Backcountry Trail

 Overall, the Backcountry Trail system consists of 26 trails among nine distinct ecosystems that make up more than 28 miles of paved trails within the 6,180 acres of land inside the park.
 The trail winds through the park and connects both cities.
-Throughout the trail, locals and visitors can enjoy biking, jogging, walking, skating, rock climbing, wildlife watching, plant and tree identification, photography and connecting to nature.
+Throughout the trail, locals and visitors can enjoy biking, jogging, walking, skating, rock climbing, wildlife watching, plant and tree identification, photography, and connecting to nature.

 Historically, many parts of the trail were utilized by the area's indigenous peoples, as well as explorers and settlers of the region.

 The Backcountry Trail is steeped in lore and local legend.
-For decades, a creature believed to be part man/part wildcat -The "Catman" - has allegedly lurked along the paths and swamps of the backcountry woodlands.
+For decades, a creature believed to be part man/part wildcat -the "Catman" - has allegedly lurked along the paths and swamps of the backcountry woodlands.

-Let it be by land or by water, never get lost with the OuterSpatial app!
+By land or by water, never get lost with the OuterSpatial app!
 It’s free to download in the App Store or Google Play.
 All you have to do is allow access to your location and this app will show you exactly where you are in relation to the surrounding trails!